sutrolabs/census-docs/destinations/sftp.md

 6. Click **Save Connection**.
 7. If you're using **SSH keys** to authenticate your server, download the **SFTP Public Key** from this screen and upload it to your server.
 Then, click **Test** to verify that the connection works.

+* If you aren't using a password for your server, Census provides an RSA token with an OpenSSH-formatted public key.

 Your end state should look something like this: 👇

 ![Destinations page with SFTP server set up](<../.gitbook/assets/Screen Shot 2021-10-11 at 6.14.04 PM.png>)